sundeepbassi/The-Wellbeing-Retreat/README.md

  [Henriqueperoni CI-MS3-Books-World](https://github.com/Henriqueperoni/CI-MS3-Books-World/blob/master/README.md#2-scope)

 Setting up the gallery html and adding the correct code was shown in the love running video from the Code Institute.
+I had problems getting the gallery nav bar to work and I was shown by tutor support how to link it back up to the index.html to get the nav bar to work, I also did a validator check and it worked.

  **content**